dxshie/input_middleware/README.md

-# Input Middlware
+# Input Middleware

 ## Synopsis

-Input Middlware is a crate that implements various hardware devices that act as a middleman between input devices and the computer.
+Input Middleware is a crate that implements various input methods that act as a middleman between input devices and the computer.
-Each device may have it's own way of connecting and communicating which is abstracted away in this crate.
+Each method may have it's own way of connecting and communicating which is abstracted away in this crate.

 ```toml
 input_middleware = { git = "https://github.com/dxshie/input_middleware" }